 A 2010 analysis showed that most East African countries have national sanitation policies and plans in place, but that the actual programs often lack coordination.
 To meet the Millennium Development Goals for sanitation, such programs must combine their efforts to achieve behavior-change outcomes and focus on commonalities, which include an emphasis on learning, demand creation, and capacity building.

 These key understandings are among several discussed in a new Water and Sanitation Program (WSP) Learning Note, Partnering on the Road Towards Achieving Total Sanitation in East Africa.
 The report highlights the objectives and initial outcomes of a learning exchange held in Tanzania, which focused on how governments and agencies can work effectively as partners to achieve sustained sanitation scale up.

 Posted in Africa, Progress on Sanitation, Publications, Sanitation and Health

-Tagged East Africa, Ethiopia, program coordination, Rwanda, sanitation partnerships, sanitation promotion, Sanitation scale up, Tanzania
+Tagged changing behaviour, East Africa, Ethiopia, program coordination, Rwanda, sanitation partnerships, sanitation promotion, Sanitation scale up, Tanzania